SergiiGlad/golang/README.md

+# GoHum

-Software requirements specification
+## Software requirements specification

 1. Introduction
-	1.1 Overview
+	1. Overview
-	1.2 Scope
+	2. Scope
-	1.3 Purpose
+	3. Purpose

 2. Overall Derscription
-	2.1 Product function
+	1. Product function
-	2.2 Product Perspective
+	2. Product Perspective

 3. Specific requirements
-	3.1 Database requirement
+	1. Database requirement
-	3.2 Functional requirements
+	2. Functional requirements

-1. Introduction
+### Introduction
 The purpose of this Software Requirements Specification (SRS) document is to provide a detailed description of the functionalities of the software product.

-1.1 Overview
+#### Overview

 Software is cloud-based  service that provides communication for group of people  to create, socialaze , message, post and share messages and files.

-1.2 Scope
+#### Scope
 The project helps people to collaboration with each other and keep in touch.
-	- create
+* create
-	- joining
+* joining
-	- invite people
+* invite people
-	- posting
+* posting
-	- chatting
+* chatting

-1.3 Purpose
+#### Purpose

 The main purpose increase productivity and improve people agility.
 The purpose for  messaging is to be able to communicate to other people anywhere around the world easily.
 This allows you to send information through posting without having to wait , the software sends the messages to and from your computer quickly.

-2. Overall Derscription
+### Overall Derscription

-2.1 Product function
+#### Product function
 App client is a messaging agent that allows users to get connected in virtual space and use different means of communication ( messaging, content sharing, chatting )

-2.2 Product Perspective
+#### Product Perspective
 Application is including web client and backend services with integrated Go specific features.

-3. Specific requirements
+### Specific requirements

 This document presents a description of software architecture and its main software requirements.

-3.1 Database requirement
+#### Database requirement
  The databases need to save and store data and load every time when necessary.

-	- MySQL
+* MySQL
-	- Amazon DynamoDB
+* Amazon DynamoDB

-3.2 Functional requirements
+#### Functional requirements

 The application can handle the 10k requests and the efficient concurrence of goroutine.